Welcome to the Emotion and Mental Health Lab!

 Directed by Dr. Renee J. Thompson at Washington University in St. Louis

 The lab’s research centers on understanding people’s everyday emotional experiences.
 We use multi-method approaches, including ecological momentary assessment, to examine how people feel throughout their daily lives.
 The lab is interested in what impacts how people feel, how people regulate their emotions, their beliefs about their emotions, and how emotion is involved in decision making.
-We recruit a variety of samples, including adolescents and adults, and people with and without anxiety and depressive disorders.
+We recruit a variety of samples, including adolescents and adults, and people with and without depression.

 *Recent Lab News*

 - “What your social media activities really say about you,” Alison Tuck was interviewed by HEC Science & Technology (08/24/2023).
 She discusses recent findings on social media use and the four different categories of social media use.

 - “People with depression actively fight to manage their emotion,” was featured in Wash U’s Ampersand (6/30/23).
 It features findings recently published in the Journal of Psychopathology and Clinical Science from a collaboration between, Daphne Liu, Tabea Springstein, Alison Tuck, Tammy English and Renee Thompson.

 - “What your likes, posts really say about you,” featured in Wash U’s The Record (6/7/23), highlights findings from recently published social media research by Alison Tuck and Renee Thompson featured in Assessment.

 - Daphne Y. Liu, Ph.D., was the the recipient of the 2023 Society for Affective Science Diversity Trainee Award (March 2023)

 - Both Daphne Liu and Alison Tuck‘s poster abstracts were promoted to flash talks at the 2023 Society for Affective Science Conference.